 While a purported Taliban spokesman has denied such restrictions, residents of the rural Andar, Dehyak, and Giro districts in Ghazni Province say clerics loyal to the militant movement have recently announced the new bans over loudspeakers at mosques across the region.

 “The basic aim of the Taliban’s restrictions is to limit freedoms of the youth,” Wahidullah, a resident of Andar, told Radio Free Afghanistan.

-“In announcements made at mosques and bazaars, the Taliban have asked the youth not to carry smart phones, refrain from wearing brightly colored clothes, and stop shaving their beards, while encouraging them to shave or cut their hair short,” he said.
+“In announcements made at mosques and bazaars, the Taliban has asked the youth not to carry smart phones, refrain from wearing brightly colored clothes, and stop shaving their beards, while encouraging them to shave or cut their hair short,” he said.

-Many Afghans view such measures as part of the Taliban’s effort to recreate their Islamic Emirate -- the formal name of their regime, which faced domestic resistance and international condemnation for its harsh rules and governance practices often invoked in the name of Islamic Shari’a law.
+Many Afghans view such measures as part of the Taliban’s effort to recreate its Islamic Emirate -- the formal name of their regime, which faced domestic resistance and international condemnation for its harsh rules and governance practices often invoked in the name of Islamic Shari’a law.

 Officials in Ghazni, however, maintain the bans are part of a Taliban strategy to assert control over the people living in regions controlled by the insurgents.

 “They imposed restrictions over mobile phones and the Internet years ago because they didn’t want the youth to connect to the world,” Wahidullah Jumazada, the spokesman for Ghazni’s governor, told Radio Free Afghanistan.
 “They are afraid that an aware and connected youth is not likely to submit to their harsh rules.”

 The issue is expected to figure prominently in upcoming peace negotiations between the Taliban and supporters of the Afghan government.
 Civil society activists and most major political factions in the country have opposed such restrictions because the current Afghan Constitution guarantees individual freedoms.